 The market, active since 1935, is also the oldest market of Tokyo's wholesale markets and is a tourist attraction, no less than any other active market of merchants and wholesalers.
 In fact, it is the Tokyo Fish Exchange, where fish are sold to the highest bidder and the prices given are very expensive.

-About the Fish Exchange, Tsukiji MarketThe unique part of the Tsukiji market is a stock exchange of fish, which operates from dawn, while most Tokyo residents are still asleep.
+About the Fish Exchange, Tsukiji MarketThe unique part of the Tsukiji Market is a stock exchange of fish, which operates from dawn, while most Tokyo residents are still asleep.
 This is where the Tokyo restaurants purchase their fish, which will be consumed later in the day.
-As the place which presented the sushi to the world, this market is the center of interest of the famous Japanese delicacy.
+As the place which presents sushi to the world, this market is the center of interest of the famous Japanese delicacy.

 It all starts early in the morning, when the auction of these big fish is held.
 The merchants arrive and examine carefully giant tuna fish from all over the world.
 Each fish is marked by the merchants so that they can offer a price according to the quality and size of the fish.
 An hour later, they gather for an auction, which is held in a unique language that a stranger will probably not understand.
 They hint using their fingers to mark their proposals.